cosmiconfig/cosmiconfig/README.md

 [![Build Status](https://img.shields.io/travis/davidtheclark/cosmiconfig/master.svg?label=unix%20build)](https://travis-ci.org/davidtheclark/cosmiconfig) [![Build status](https://img.shields.io/appveyor/ci/davidtheclark/cosmiconfig/master.svg?label=windows%20build)](https://ci.appveyor.com/project/davidtheclark/cosmiconfig/branch/master)

 Find and load a configuration object from
-- a `package.json` property (anywhere down the file tree)
+- a `package.json` property (anywhere up the directory tree)
-- a JSON or YAML "rc file" (anywhere down the file tree)
+- a JSON or YAML "rc file" (anywhere up the directory tree)
-- a `.config.js` CommonJS module (anywhere down the file tree)
+- a `.config.js` CommonJS module (anywhere up the directory tree)

 For example, if your module's name is "soursocks," cosmiconfig will search out configuration in the following places:
-- a `soursocks` property in `package.json` (anywhere down the file tree)
+- a `soursocks` property in `package.json` (anywhere up the directory tree)
-- a `.soursocksrc` file in JSON or YAML format (anywhere down the file tree)
+- a `.soursocksrc` file in JSON or YAML format (anywhere up the directory tree)
-- a `soursocks.config.js` file exporting a JS object (anywhere down the file tree)
+- a `soursocks.config.js` file exporting a JS object (anywhere up the directory tree)

-cosmiconfig continues to search in these places all the way down the file tree until it finds acceptable configuration (or hits the home directory).
+cosmiconfig continues to search in these places all the way up the directory tree until it finds acceptable configuration (or hits the home directory).

 Additionally, all of these search locations are configurable: you can customize filenames or turn off any location.